Ihto/JavaPadawans/Task Sheet.md

 Hint: Use a Hashmap<String, Integer>

 - Create a shopping list app.
-- The User can add items to the list
+- The user can add items to the list
+- The user can delete items from the list
+- The user can show the items on the list with the amount for each item
 - The shopping list also contains the amount for each item

 ## 5 Methods